aneshodza/gnosis/README.md

+# ⚠️ This repository is not the newest version ⚠️
+This Repository is just an archive of the project.
+It has been archived on the 5th of june 2023 as that is the hand in date for my IPA.
+For the newest version, check out the [Renuo AG](https://github.com/renuo/), they are the official maintainers.

 # gnosis
 Welcome to gnosis!
 This is a Redmine Plugin with the goal of making your development process easier to keep an overview of.

 ## What does this plugin do?